-The combination of a detailed analysis of risk assessment data pulled from various sources throughout the region and collaborative discussions amongst regional partners, the North Central Region Healthcare Coalition was able to identify the top threats and hazards to the region's health and medical system: communicable disease/epidemic; severe weather; healthcare facility evacuation; information technology (IT) failure, including cyber-terrorism; utility failure; and medical surge.
+The combination of a detailed analysis of risk assessment data pulled from various sources throughout the region and collaborative discussions amongst regional partners, the North Central Region Healthcare Coalition was able to identify the top threats and hazards to the region's health and medical system: widespread disease outbreak; critical healthcare staff shortage; cyber-attack; medical surge; healthcare facility evacuation; utility disruption; severe weather; and supply chain disruption.
 All of these events carry the potential for significant human, infrastructure, and/or economic impact resulting in disruptions in healthcare service delivery.
 Although the NCR HCC takes an all-hazards approach to planning, it is important to recognize those threats and hazards that carry an increased risk to the region.